AusClimateService/npcp/reports/phase1/phase1_report.md

 [Maraun et al 2017](https://doi.org/10.1038/nclimate3418)), but it is still a widely used approach.
-Performing both a calibration and cross-validation task allowed for comparison of results from two approaches with different, non-overlapping limitations (i.e. artificial skill versus internal variability).
+Performing both a calibration and cross-validation task allowed for the comparison of results from two approaches with different, non-overlapping limitations (i.e. artificial skill versus internal variability).
 Given that downscaled data is only available back to 1980 for ERA5, the cross-validation task for that dataset was modified to